 As well as ECLAS, the union catalogue covering the European Commission’s Central Library and around twenty-five smaller specialised libraries, this site also includes a link to the Europe Direct site where there is a directory of European Documentation Centres (EDCs) and Europe Direct information centres (EDICs) in EU member states.

 This page on the European Commission web site provides links to guidance for translators and guides to style and clear writing in the official languages of the EU.

-The Council of the European Union is the EU’s main decision-making body.
-Its web site includes the Council’s register of documents 1999 onwards, with access to full text of those documents which have been released to the public under legislation relating to transparency or upon request, and information about the meetings and activities of the Council.
+The European Council consists of the heads of state or government of the EU member states, together with its President and the President of the Commission; and the Council of the European Union is the institution representing the member states’ governments which plays a major role in the negotiation and adoption of legislation.
+Their official web site includes the public register of Council documents 1999 onwards, with access to full text of those documents which have been released to the public under legislation relating to transparency or upon request; and information about Council meetings and activities.

 The European Court of Human Rights (ECHR), based in Strasbourg, was set up in 1959 under the European Convention on Human Rights.
 Information and documents relating to the history, composition and working of the Court include the HUDOC database of the case law of the Convention, the Court Rules, the text of the Convention and protocols, and dates of ratification.
 The HUDOC case law database covers the European Court of Human Rights, the defunct European Commission on Human Rights (1954-1998), and the Committee of Ministers.
 RSS feeds are available for ECHR news, webcasts and Information Notes.